tiffanymonroe/wdi-remote-gizmo/unit_1/w01d04/instructor_notes/afternoon_lesson.md

 ## Scope flow: blocks within blocks

-Following the same logic, can we acces variables in a block that have been declared in an outside block?
+Following the same logic, can we access variables in a block that have been declared in an outside block?

 ```javascript